 As a homeowner, you understand the importance of a home that is in great condition.
 Your home protects you from the cold, the heat and the elements in between.
-In order to remain safe within your home, your roof is the most important part to remember.
+In order to remain safe in your home, your roof is the most important part to remember.

 A roof that is old, broken down and falling in can damage your entire home.
 Water leaks, fungus, and other substances can find themselves in your home, quicker than you think.